A Cartesian-3j Framework for Machine Learning Interatomic Potentials: Cartesian framework

-It is known that the generalized CG coefficients proposed in MACE~\citep{MACE} significantly reduce the computational cost of channel-wise tensor products between identical tensors in spherical space.
-By constructing the U\_tensor in advance and contracting it sequentially with node features, MACE leverages the advantages of the ACE framework to reduce the number of message-passing layers to two while greatly lowering both computation time and memory consumption.
-However, no analogue of the Wigner-3j symbol previously existed in Cartesian space.
-For this reason, the authors of ICT-P~\citep{ICTP} also concluded that certain computations can't be precomputed in the Cartesian basis.
-Consequently, in both TACE and ICT-P~\citep{TACE, ICTP}, the product basis is computed from scratch during the forward pass.
-Nonetheless, if we replace the Wigner-3j symbols with Cartesian-3j, we can obtain generalized CG coefficients directly in the Cartesian basis.
-We refer to these as Cartesian-nj in Eqn~\ref{eq:cartesian-nj}.
+It is known that the generalized CG coefficients proposed in MACE~\cite{MACE} significantly reduce the computational cost of channel-wise tensor products between identical tensors in spherical space.
+By precomputing the generalized CG coefficients and sequentially contracting them with node features and element-dependent trainable weights, MACE leverages the advantages of the ACE framework to reduce the number of message-passing layers to two while greatly lowering both computation time and memory consumption.
+However, no analogue of the Wigner-$3\!j$ symbols previously existed in Cartesian space.
+For this reason, ICT potential~\cite{ICTP} also concluded that certain computations can't be precomputed in Cartesian space.
+Consequently, in both ICT potential and TACE~\cite{ICTP, TACE}, the product basis is computed from scratch during the forward pass.
+Nonetheless, if the Wigner-$3\!j$ symbols are replaced by their Cartesian counterparts, the Cartesian Generalized CG Coefficients can be obtained directly in Cartesian space with ease:

 where $L \equiv (L_{2},..,L_{N})$, $|l_{1} - l_{2}| \leq L_{2} \leq l_{1} + l_{2} \; \forall \; i \geq 3 |L_{i-1} - l_{i}| \leq L_{i} \leq L_{i-1} + l_{i}$, and $M_{i} \in \{m_{i} | -l_{i}\leq m_{i} \leq l_{i}\}$.